Solutions For Extremely Detailed Designs

 Has this ever happened to you?

-You have a really awesome piece of artwork that will be prefect for your patch design, and you just can’t wait to get your patches made so you can show them off.
-But when you’re working with an embroidery company to produce the patches, they inform you that your design is way too intricate and detailed to accurately translate into thread.
+You have a super awesome piece of artwork that will be prefect for your patch design, and you just can’t wait to get your patches made so you can show them off.
+But when your embroidery company informs you that your design is too intricate and detailed to accurately translate into thread.
 Do not dismay!
 You have options.

 First, you can allow one of the artists on staff to alter your design by removing some detail and increasing the size of the text.
 But this may not appeal to you, especially if you've already paid a graphic artist a lot of money for the design before you brought it to the embroidery company.